Waldorf-Astoria (1893–1929): 19th century

 William Waldorf Astor, motivated in part by a dispute with his aunt Caroline Webster Schermerhorn Astor, built the Waldorf Hotel next door to her house, on the site of his father's mansion at the corner of Fifth Avenue and 33rd Street.
 (Note: The feud centered on whether Caroline, the wife of John Jacob Astor III, or William's wife, Mary Dahlgren Paul Astor, would be known in society as "the" Mrs. Astor.)
-After Astor's decision to leave the United States, he also decided to demolish his father's home and build a hotel on the property.
+After Astor IV’s decision to leave the United States, he also decided to demolish his father's home (which had come to him as the male in the family line—and not his mother—after his father’s death) and build a hotel on the property originally bought by John Jacob Astor.
 When the 1870 Astor home was demolished, there was no idea that Astor would build a hotel on the property.
-Astor did not stay in his own hotel when visiting the U.S., preferring to stay elsewhere; he is known to have visited the Waldorf-Astoria only once.
+Astor IV did not stay in his own hotel when visiting the U.S., preferring to stay elsewhere; he is known to have visited the Waldorf-Astoria only once.

-The hotel was built to the specifications of the founding proprietor George Boldt, who owned and operated the elite Bellevue-Stratford Hotel in Philadelphia with his wife, Louisa Augusta Kehrer Boldt (1860–1904).
+The hotel was built to the specifications of the founding proprietor George Boldt, who owned and operated The Bellevue-Stratford Hotel, an elite hotel in Philadelphia, with his wife, Louisa Augusta Kehrer Boldt (1860–1904).
 The original plans for the Waldorf were for a hotel with eleven stories; Louise believed that thirteen was a lucky number and persuaded her husband to add two floors to the construction.
 (Note: The Boldts' first two children were born when the couple lived at addresses with the number 13 in them.
 Boldt himself made important decisions and signed important documents dated on the 13th of the given month.)
 William Astor's construction of a hotel next to his aunt's house worsened his feud with her, but, with Boldt's assistance, John Astor persuaded his mother to move uptown.
 (Note: After the Waldorf Hotel rose above their home, both Astors threatened to demolish their home and build a stable on the property.
-Advisers were able to convince John Astor that it would be more sensible to construct a larger hotel on the property instead.)
+Advisers were able to convince John Astor IV that it would be more sensible to construct a larger hotel on the property instead.)
 The Waldorf Hotel, named after the Astor family's ancestral hometown of Walldorf, Baden-Württemberg, Germany, was opened for business March 13, 1893.